ON THIS PAGE: You will learn about the different types of treatments doctors use for people with MDS. Use the menu to see other pages.

 Immunomodulatory drugs (IMiD)

-Lenalidomide is taken by mouth, or an oral, medication that is very effective when given to patients with low-risk MDS and 5q chromosomal abnormalities (See Subtypes and Classification).
+Lenalidomide is taken by mouth, or orally.
+It is very effective when given to patients with low-risk MDS and 5q chromosomal abnormalities (See Subtypes and Classification).
 Therefore, it is very important for doctors to find out whether a patient has this chromosomal change.

-High-dose chemotherapy with stem cell/bone marrow transplantation is the only current treatment that can produce a long-term remission.
+High-dose chemotherapy with bone marrow/stem cell transplantation is the only current treatment that can produce a long-term remission.
 However, transplantation is a higher-risk treatment and may not be recommended for patients who are older or have other medical problems.
 However, for patients ages 50 to 75, an ALLO transplant may be an option after reduced intensity treatment.
-Before recommending transplantation, your doctor will talk with you about the risks of this treatment and consider several other factors, such as the subtype of MDS, results of any previous treatment, and your age and general health.
+Before recommending transplantation, your doctor will talk with you about the risks of this treatment.
+They will also consider several other factors, such as the subtype of MDS, results of any previous treatment, and your age and general health.

 MDS and its treatment often cause side effects.
 In addition to treatment for MDS, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 It works best when palliative care is started as early as needed in the treatment process.
-People often receive treatment for MDS and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for MDS at the same time that they receive treatment to ease side effects.
+In fact, people who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to treat the MDS, such as chemotherapy (see above).
 Talk with your doctor about the goals of each treatment in the treatment plan.